 In order to capture as much of the market as possible, a mobile app needs to work fluidly across all platforms, and the UX must be engaging and simple.
 If the app only runs smoothly on laptops, for example, a business stands to lose out on the entire consumer segment of smartphone users.
 Thorough testing of the app the developer will ensure that it works well across all devices.

 The mobile market sees developments in technology on a frequent basis.
 So, mobile app development requires current knowledge of all of those technologies, as well as the related tools.
 Some businesses may have an in-house team to perform the basics.
 However, very few small to medium sized companies have the capital to invest in a development team or the resources to train existing employees.

 To that end, outsourcing the project also saves in-house resources.
 The added overhead to hire full-time, in-house mobile app developers is certainly not attractive.
 Neither is the prospect of lost time and money due to having to remedy issues caused when existing staff with limited experience attempt to develop the app.
 The time and money saved in those scenarios alone would be significant, but there's more.

 When the job is outsourced to a well-qualified, experienced company, the app can be ready and available sooner than it would be if a business had to take the time to hire and train staff for the project.
 That means the app can go live that much earlier, and the business will start to see an ROI much faster than it would have otherwise.

 Once a mobile app has been successfully launched, it will require constant maintenance because it will need to be regularly updated.
-The security, cloud hosting and analytics will also need to be addressed.
-When a mobile app development project is outsourced, the company that creates the app can provide all of those services on the back end.
+The app’s security, cloud hosting and analytics will also need to be addressed.
+When a mobile app development project is outsourced, the company that creates the app can continue to provide all of those services on the back end.